valentinradu/Trellis/README.md

 }

 // Middleware.swift
-// A class that receives all actions before any worker
+// A class that receives all actions before any reducer
 // (before the action gets processed) and has the opportunity
 // to redirect it to another action.
-Like workers, it has read access
+Like reducers, it has read access
-// to the state, unlike workers, it should not mutate the state.
+// to the state, unlike reducers, it should not mutate the state.
 // The middleware is optional. class Middleware: Middleware {
     let state: AppState
     func pre(action: AppAction) throws -> Rewrite<AppAction> {
         // If the user is not authenticated, we can redirect to `.noop`
-        // which is an action not handled by any of the workers,
+        // which is an action not handled by any of the reducers,
         // essentially stoping the processing flow.
         if state.user == .unauthenticated {
             return .redirect(to: .single(action: .noop))